rjolly/linoleum/readme.txt

 - jai 1.1.2_01 ( same as above )

-To run linoleum, add dist/bin to your path, give dist/bin/linoleum execution privilege (unix), then: linoleum
+To run linoleum, add bin to your path, give bin/linoleum execution privilege (unix), then: linoleum